drBenway/pixi-vn-wiki/Images.md

 # Images

-To make adding and managing images on the canvas easier than pixi.js methods, Pixi'VN it has very basic functions for showing an image.
+To make adding and managing images on the canvas easier than pixi.js methods, Pixi’VN it has very basic functions for showing an image.

 ## Add Image and Show